 I think it’s so important to discuss how marriage really is – beyond the romantic fantasies of amazing couples and the happy selfie snaps on Facebook.
 So, in the spirit of truthfulness, I’m going to share with you how my Valentine’s Day went this year – how I really failed at it, and how my husband and I recovered.

 I am not a huge fan of Valentine’s Day… I just find it’s really manufactured.
 There’s so much pressure and expectation around it.
-There’s very clear, cookie-cutter defined things you’re supposed to be doing, and I just don’t think it really supports marriages or relationships all that much.
+There are very clear, cookie-cutter-defined things you’re supposed to be doing, and I just don’t think it really supports marriages or relationships all that much.
 It just makes people feel disappointed when expectations don’t match up with reality – that’s my take.
 But my husband, bless his heart, loves to give me gifts.
 It’s just one of his love languages.

 We weren’t planning anything for Valentine’s Day.
-He called me during the day, which is not uncommon for us, just wanting so say hi.
+He called me during the day, which is not uncommon for us, just wanting to say hi.
 Then he was like,

 “Oh, by the way, Happy Valentine’s Day.”

 “Oh, yeah.
 You too.”

 “I really wanted to get you some flowers, but I didn’t want you to get upset about it so … ” it makes me sound like a terrible person, so I said,

 “Well, why don’t you go ahead and buy me some flowers.”